 Where blockchain excels is where trust is needed in a transaction.
 As Lanre Sarumi of Level Trading Field explains:

 ‘Blockchain shines when you need a database to be shared across a large group of users without the burden of trust resting on any one user or set of users.
-The database itself contains the proof of validity and authorization.
-With blockchain you no longer need to trust a single entity to validate the data.
+The database itself contains a proof of validity and authorization.
+With Blockchain, you no longer need to trust a single entity to validate the data.
 That was the magic that made it valuable to Bitcoin.’

 This issue of trust was echoed throughout the conversations that I had.
 Molly Spiers notes that there are many stories around of blockchain being used for contracts such as marriage or registering a child but these ideas don’t progress any further.
 She sees the future utility of blockchain being in